bringauto/etna/README.md

 ```
 ## MQTT IP and Port

-The MQTT uses standard plain (not encrypted) connection on port 1883 and ssl connection on port 8883.
-Certificates for ssl are not present in the repository snd should be added by end user to folder
+The MQTT uses a standard plain (not encrypted) connection on the port 1883 and a ssl connection on the port 8883.
+The certificates for ssl are not present in the repository snd must be added by the end user to the folder
 `configuration/mosquitto/certs`, include files `ca.crt`, `server.crt` and `server.key`.

+In case the certificate files are obtainable, in the file [configuration/mosquitto/mosquitto.conf](configuration/mosquitto/mosquitto.conf) remove all lines for **listener 8883** (lines 5-14).

 IP: 10.5.0.2
 Port: 1883|8883